casparcao/pubchat/extension/README.md

 - `commands`: Return a list of commands this extension handles
 - `handle_command`: Process a command and return a result
+- `command_prefix`: Return the prefix for this extension's commands (defaults to extension name)

 Return [CommandResult::NotHandled](src/extension/mod.rs) if the command is not recognized by this handler.

+## Command Format

+PubChat supports two command formats:

+1. Traditional format: `/command` - searches all extensions for a matching command
+2. Direct format: `!extension.command` - directly calls the specified extension's command

+The direct format is more efficient as it bypasses searching through all extensions.

 ## Extension Lifecycle